thingsboard/thingsboard.github.io/docs/edge/use-cases/manage-alarms-rpc-requests.md

 ## Configure edge rule engine to handle alarms and send RPC calls

-### Update "Edge Root Rule Chain"

-We are going to update "Edge Root Rule Chain" that will handle **Alarm Created/Alarm Cleared** events for "DHT22" sensor and will send appropriate commands to the "Air Conditioner" device.
+We are going to update "Edge Root Rule Chain" that will handle **Alarm Created** events for "DHT22" sensor and will send appropriate commands to the "Air Conditioner" device.
 Here is the final configuration of edge root rule chain:

 {% include images-gallery.html imageCollection="rootRuleChainPreview" %}

-In the next steps we are going to create two **JavaScript** nodes to create appropriate RPC commands to the **Air Conditioner** device.
+In the next steps we are going to create **JavaScript** node to create appropriate RPC commands to the **Air Conditioner** device.
 JavaScript for script node that will emulate enabling of Air Conditioner:

 {% highlight javascript %}
 var newMsg = {};
-newMsg.method = "set_air_conditioner_status";
+newMsg.method = "enabled_air_conditioner";
-newMsg.params = {"enabled": true};
+newMsg.params = {"speed": 1.0};
 return {msg: newMsg, metadata: metadata, msgType: msgType}; {% endhighlight %}

-JavaScript for script node that will emulate disabling of Air Conditioner:

-{% highlight javascript %}
-var newMsg = {};
-newMsg.method = "set_air_conditioner_status";
-newMsg.params = {"enabled": false};
-return {msg: newMsg, metadata: metadata, msgType: msgType}; {% endhighlight %}

-Please use these snippets in the next steps, if required.
+Please use this snippet in the next steps, if required.

 Here are the steps to update default edge "Root Rule Chain" to the rule chain above: